Assassin's Creed: Period one

-For Assassin's Creed IIIs sequel, Assassin's Creed IV: Black Flag, the Ubisoft team built upon the foundation of its predecessor, particularly with regards to the naval gameplay, merging it seamlessly with the land-based gameplay.
-The team also used the game as a chance to address aspects of the series' storyline.
+For Assassin's Creed IIIs sequel, Assassin's Creed IV: Black Flag, the Ubisoft team built upon the foundation of its predecessor, particularly with regard to the naval gameplay, merging it seamlessly with the land-based gameplay.
+The team also used the game as a chance to address aspects of the series' storyline unexplored in previous titles.
 Choosing to focus on an outsider's perspective to the Assassin–Templar conflict, they set the game around the Golden Age of Piracy, with the protagonist, Edward Kenway, starting out as a pirate who initially becomes involved in the conflict with the prospect of wealth.
 Similarly, after the conclusion of Desmond Miles' story arc in Assassin's Creed III, the modern-day segments put players in the role of a nameless individual controlled from a first-person perspective.
 The team chose this approach because they believed it allowed players to more easily identify themselves in their character.
 This trend would continue in the series until Assassin's Creed Syndicate.

 Development of Assassin's Creed Unity began shortly after the completion of Brotherhood in 2010, with the core development team splitting off during the early stages of development on Assassin's Creed III.
 As the first game in the series to be released exclusively for the eighth generation of video game consoles, Unity featured a graphical and gameplay overhaul.
 The setting chosen for the game was Paris during the early years of the French Revolution, with players taking control of a new Assassin named Arno Dorian.
 After Unity, Ubisoft released Assassin's Creed Syndicate in 2015.